 For a moment he savored the attention, dreaming of recovery from devastation, of marriage.
-Then he
+Then he opened his eyes.

 It was Beatryx.
 "He's awake," she murmured.

 The others seemed to materialize as she spoke.
 He saw Harold Groton's anxious, homely face, and Afra's careful glance of assessment.